Global study of survivors of gender-based violence confirms our worst fears

 But these issues are not only Indian problems—they are global problems.

-In a recent study of 24 developing countries that I conducted with my colleagues, Jennifer Bleck of the University of South Florida and Amber Peterman of the University of North Carolina at Chapel Hill, we found that a combined total of only 7 percent of survivors of gender-based violence (physical and sexual, perpetrated by anyone, including intimate partners) formally reported the violence to police, medical, or social services—combined.
+In a recent study of 24 developing countries that I conducted with my colleagues, Jennifer Bleck of the University of South Florida and Amber Peterman of the University of North Carolina at Chapel Hill, we found that a total of only 7 percent of survivors of gender-based violence (physical and sexual, perpetrated by anyone, including intimate partners) formally reported the violence to police, medical, or social services—combined.

 But in India, less than 1 percent of survivors reported gender-based violence to formal sources.
 This was the lowest percentage among all of the countries we studied.
 The highest was Colombia, with 26 percent.